catkin/catkin_tools/docs/advanced/verb_customization.rst

   The ``catkin`` command will initialize the ``verb_aliases`` directory with a file named ``00-default-aliases.yaml`` containing the set of built-in aliases.
-These defaults can be overridden by adding additional defintion files, but the default alias file should not be modified since any changes to it will be over-written by invocations of the ``catkin`` command.
+These defaults can be overridden by adding additional definition files, but the default alias file should not be modified since any changes to it will be over-written by invocations of the ``catkin`` command.